More than 700 pounds of food flown to Gardiner and neighboring communities - NewsBreak

 “We use locally sourced grains, and meats, and eggs, and we all come together as a community to help source the garden,” Lininger said.

-“We’re distributing because there’s a lot of people that have no jobs, including business owners because they haven’t been open,” Executive Director of the Gardiner Food Bank, Linda Gray said.
+“We’re distributing because there’s a lot of people that have no jobs, including business owners because they haven’t been open,” Gardiner Food Bank Executive Director Linda Gray said.

 The food will not only affect the community of Gardiner but their neighbors in Mammoth who had to utilize western roads to travel to get food.